carbon-language/carbon-lang/mlir/docs/ConversionToLLVMDialect.md

 for static sizes, and they are expected to match at all times.

-It is created by the allocation operation and is updated by the conversion operations that may change static dimensions into dynamic and vice versa.
+It is created by the allocation operation and is updated by the conversion operations that may change static dimensions into dynamic dimensions and vice versa.

 **Note**: LLVM IR conversion does not support `memref`s with layouts that are not amenable to the strided form.